Skip to main content

 When Can You Lose Your Earnest Money in Texas?

-This is the question that keeps buyers up at night, and honestly?
-It should get your attention.
-Texas contracts include specific contingencies that protect your earnest money — but only if you follow the rules and hit the deadlines.
+This is the question that keeps buyers up at night, and honestly, it should get your attention.
+Texas contracts include specific contingencies that protect your earnest money, but only if you follow the rules and hit the deadlines.

 Common Protection Periods: